Sugary drinks portion cap rule: Regulation

-Under the plan, all New York City regulated restaurants, fast-food establishments, delis, movie theaters, sports stadiums and food carts would be barred from selling sugar-sweetened drinks in cups larger than 16 ounces (0.5 liters).
-The regulation would not apply to drinks sold in grocery stores or convenience stores including 7-Eleven, which are regulated by the state.
+Under the plan, all New York City regulated restaurants, fast-food establishments, delis, movie theaters, sports stadiums, and food carts would be barred from selling sugar-sweetened drinks in cups larger than 16 ounces (0.5 liters).
+The regulation would not apply to drinks sold in grocery stores or convenience stores, including 7-Eleven, which are regulated by the state.
 In addition, the regulation would exclude: drinks that were more than 70 percent fruit juice, diet sodas, drinks with at least 50% milk or milk substitute, and alcoholic beverages.

 Support and opposition

 The regulation was strongly supported by Mayor Michael Bloomberg and continued to be supported by his successor, Mayor Bill de Blasio.
-Approximately 32,000 written and oral comments were received in support of the proposal and approximately 6,000 comments were received in opposition.
+Approximately 32,000 written and oral comments were received in support of the proposal, and approximately 6,000 comments were received in opposition.
 Opponents include beverage companies such as PepsiCo and their independent bottlers and distributors serving the city, which have launched campaigns against the limit.
 These opposing companies claim the limit would affect lower income families in a negative way and force them to drink less of the unhealthy beverages.
 The proposed regulation was also opposed by New York State Conference of the NAACP and the Hispanic Federation, a representative organization for 90 Latino nonprofit agencies providing health and human services in the New York metropolitan area.
 Coca-Cola has been a major sponsor of the NAACP initiative for healthy eating.
-Pepsi and Coca-Cola have sponsored the NAACP New York State chapter annual conferences and Coca-Cola was the 2014 co-chair of the Hispanic Federation Gala.
-The city's attorneys say the number of ounces doesn't matter, and that the number lacks scientific evidence.
+Pepsi and Coca-Cola have sponsored the NAACP New York State chapter annual conferences, and Coca-Cola was the 2014 co-chair of the Hispanic Federation Gala.
+The city's attorneys said the number of ounces did not matter, and that the number lacked scientific evidence.

 Mayor Bill de Blasio also met with Mary Bassett, the city's commissioner for the Department of Health and Mental Hygiene, Lilliam Barrios-Paoli, the deputy mayor for health and human services, The Coca-Cola Company, PepsiCo Inc., and Dr Pepper Snapple Group in a continuing attempt to regulate the size of high sugary drinks.
 In September 2014, at the Clinton Global Initiative's annual conference in Manhattan, Coca-Cola, PepsiCo and the Dr Pepper Snapple Group voluntarily pledged to reduce US calorie consumption in sugary drinks by an average of 20% by 2025.